Astuary/Spry/README.md

 # Spry
-Code for "Thinking Forward: Memory-Efficient Federated Finetuning of Language Models"
+Code for "Thinking Forward: Memory-Efficient Federated Finetuning of Language Models" will be available soon.